InnerWorks-me/innerworks-frontier-id-token-demo/README.md

-# Fr0ntierX Wallet API Test
+# ID Token Demo

-This is a simple Next.js app that will help you generate an OIDC from Google in order to try out the Fr0ntierX Wallet API.
+This is a simple Next.js app that will help you generate an ID token from Google in order to try out the Fr0ntierX Wallet API.
+You can access the app at [https://id-token-demo.fr0ntierx.xyz](https://id-token-demo.fr0ntierx.xyz) or run the app yourself.

 ## Setting up Sign in with Google

 You will need to setup Sign in with Google before you can start the app.
 You can create a new Google OAuth client following this guide: [https://support.google.com/cloud/answer/6158849?hl=en](https://support.google.com/cloud/answer/6158849?hl=en).

-Since this app is meant to only be run locally, configure `localhost:3000` as an authorized domain.

 After you have created the OAuth client, you will need to add the client ID and client secret to the `.env.local` file.
 You can copy the `.env.local.example` file and fill in the values.